 With so many shares to choose from on the Australian share market, it can be hard to decide which ones to buy.

-Motley Fool contributor James Mickleboro owns shares of Galaxy Resources Limited.
-The Motley Fool Australia has no position in any of the stocks mentioned.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+James Mickleboro owns shares of Westpac Banking.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of CSL Ltd. The Motley Fool Australia owns shares of and has recommended Nearmap Ltd. We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.